How Does a Blood Building Diet Help Cats in Kidney Failure?

 So, a TCVM (Traditional Chinese Veterinary Medicine) Blood building diet will definitely help an anemic cat with kidney failure feel better!

-What is TCVM Blood Deficiency in a Cat?
+What Is TCVM Blood Deficiency in a Cat?

 In TCVM, “Blood” is much more than the liquid red substance pumped by the heart and travels through your veins.